codepath-covid-app/codepath-app/README.md

 * User can rate business services.
 * User can pay for tasks.
 * User can view history of tasks requested from businesses.
+* User can request to register/post to their own business onto app.

 App : https://imgur.com/a/kSynqMv.gif